This post may contain affiliate links. Please read our disclosure policy.

 spice cake ingredients on a kitchen counter.

-• Flour: All-purpose is your go-to here.
-For a gluten-free version, swap it out for a gluten-free flour like King Arthur Gluten-Free Measure For Measure Flour.
+• Flour: All-purpose flour works best.
+For gluten-free, use a 1:1 substitute such as King Arthur Gluten-Free Measure For Measure Flour.

 Recipe Variations

-These step-by-step photos and instructions help you visualize how to make an old fashioned spice cake.
+These photos and instructions help you visualize how to make a moist spice cake for one or two people.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. In a small bowl, beat butter and brown sugar with an electric mixer until well mixed.
+2. In a small bowl, beat the butter and brown sugar with an electric mixer until creamy.

 softened butter and brown sugar in a mixing bowl.

-1. In a separate small bowl, whisk together flour, cinnamon, ginger, cloves, nutmeg, baking powder, and salt.
+1. In another small bowl, whisk together the flour, cinnamon, ginger, cloves, nutmeg, baking powder, and salt.

-1. Add the dry ingredients to the butter/egg mixture and mix to combine.
+2. Add the dry ingredients to the wet mixture and mix until just combined.

 spice cake batter in a mixing bowl.